 With a two year deadline from inception to completion, Ffos Las was a demanding project from the start.
 Aiming for gold standard eco credentials from the off, the Environment Agency and the local authority were consulted at every juncture.
-The resulting habitat creation and the vastly improved land drainage achieved is one of lasting legacies of the development, with many species of butterfly, Skylarks, Lapwings, Ringed Plovers, Stonechats, Hares and even Otters now resident on the 600 acre site.
+The resulting habitat creation and the vastly improved land drainage achieved is one of the lasting legacies of the development, with many species of butterfly, skylark, lapwing, ringed plover, stonechat, hares, otters and even lichen now established on the 600 acre site.

-The Grandstand was opened bang on schedule in June 2009 by local Rugby Legend Jonathan Davies, (who had his first labouring job on site when it was an opencast mine).
-While the Grand Opening event later that year (August) saw racing legend Sir Peter O’Sullivan cut the ribbon in front of 15,000 cheering racegoers.
+The grandstand was opened on schedule in June 2009 by local rugby legend Jonathan Davies, (who had his first labouring job on the site when it was an opencast mine).
+While the grand opening event later that year saw racing legend Sir Peter O’Sullivan cut the ribbon in front of 15,000 cheering racegoers.

 REDEVELOPED AND REBORN

-From the off it has been a successful venue, attracting crowds of 15,000 plus on occasion.
-It’s achieved good profitability in a challenging economic climate and diversified to include a range of non-core activities, ranging from conferences, weddings, venue hire for events, clay pigeon shooting, walking, biking and has considerable potential for the future.
+From the off it has been a successful venue, attracting large crowds and achieving good profitability in a challenging economic climate.
+Ffos Las has also diversified to include a range of non-core activities including conferences, weddings, venue hire for events, clay pigeon shooting, walking, biking and has considerable potential for the future.